10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 How long should kids hold a stretch?

-Can stretching exercises for kids prevent injuries in kids?
+Can stretching exercises for kids prevent injuries?

 When is the best time for kids to stretch?